syncfusion-content/windowsforms-docs/WindowsForms/textboxext/Getting-Started.md

 * Multiline - The text of the edit control can span more than one line.
 * WordWrap - Indicates if lines are automatically word-wrapped for multiline edit controls.
-* ScrollBars - Indicates for multiline controls, which scrollbar will be shown for this control.
-The options are Horizontal, Vertical, both and None.
+* ScrollBars - Enables scrollbars when text overflows the size of the tet box.
+The options available are Horizontal, Vertical, both and None.

 {% tabs %}